Abdesol/Abdesol/README.md

 ## Hi there 👋
-### My Name is Abdella Solomon
-### I am a Programmer From Ethiopia

-**Abdesol/Abdesol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+My Name is Abdella Solomon.
+I am 15 years old.
+I am a 9th grade student.
+I live in Addis Ababa, Ethiopia.
+I am a python and C# programmer.
+I know pyqt5 and network programming from python and xamarin from C#.
+To know more about me check out my portfolio website at https://abdesol.me

-- 🔭 I’m currently working on ...My school website
+- 🔭 I’m currently working on ...
+Xamarin Projects
-- 🌱 I’m currently learning ...C#
+- 🌱 I’m currently learning ...C#(Xamarin)
 - 👯 I’m looking to collaborate on ...open source project
 - 💬 Ask me about ...PyQt5 and Socket programming.
 - Contact me through my email abdesoltak@gmail.com